fallen-icarus/cardano-swaps/README.md

 The Getting Started instructions can be found [here](GettingStarted.md).

-For a quick list of things that have changed from the previous verion, see the [changelog](CHANGELOG.md).

-**The aiken version of Cardano-Swaps can handle 14 swaps in a single transaction where the fee is only 1.5 ADA.
+This version of Cardano-Swaps is written in Aiken. **The Aiken version can handle 14 swaps in a single transaction where the fee is only 1.5 ADA.
 A single swap only costs 0.25 ADA.
 This makes Cardano-Swaps up to an order of magnitude cheaper than existing Cardano DEXs.** See [benchmarks](Benchmarks.md) for details.
+This protocol works on Cardano as is - no hardforks or CIPs are necessary.

+For a quick list of everything that has changed from the previous verion, see the [changelog](CHANGELOG.md).

 ---
 ## Table of Contents